-These skis are fully metal-edged and give you the sturdy grip that you expect to get when you pay for a great quality XC ski.
+These skis are fully metal-edged and give you the sturdy grip that you expect to get when you pay for a great quality cross country ski.
 You can conveniently ski side hill as well as downhill.
-And while you are climbing uphill, the metallic edges of the Rossignol BC 65 give you all the grip you need.
+And while you are climbing uphill, the metal edges of the Rossignol BC 65 give you all the grip you need.

 Featuring a side cut of 65/53/60 mm, the wooden air-core offers you air pockets that reduce weight without compromising on the durability.
 Stepping into the ski bindings will give you control over all the snowy steep hills that you need to conquer.

 Why ski on tracks when you can make your trails!
 The Fischer Outback 68 Crown Cross-country Skis let you explore the backcountry paths that are not explored by many.
 And if this adventure sounds great, wait until you get your hands – or feet, literally – on these amazing metal-edged cross country skis.